-When you use ON1 Resize 2017 through the Plug-In Extras menu there are important file-handling options that are controlled in the ON1 Resize 2017 Preferences dialog's Plugins tab.
+When you use ON1 Resize 2018 through the Plug-In Extras menu, there are important file-handling options that are controlled in the ON1 Resize 2018 Preferences dialog.
 These need to be configured in advance based on your desired workflow.
-Once these are set, all images sent to Resize 2017 via the Plug-In Extras submenu will use these characteristics:
+Once these are set, all images sent to Resize 2018 via the Plug-In Extras submenu will use these characteristics: